OmdenaAI/silicon-valley-chapter-extreme-weather/src/tasks/task-1-exploratory-data-analysis/readme.md

 # Description

-      The folder contain two sub folders, one for the notebooks named as notebooks folder and other one for the report named as report folder.
+      The folder contain three sub folders, one for the notebooks named as notebooks folder and second one for the report named as report folder and third one for uploading the EDA Datasets by the collaborators as the EDA Datasets subfolder.